gruns/blagoblag/content/blog/2013/nov/30/gender-neutral-language-faq.rst

 ------------------------------------------------------

 I've been assured by `people far more knowlegable than I`_ that it's ok, even Shakespeare did it.
-Personally, I'm comforted the knowledge that even if I'm wrong about the grammar, I won't have made anyone feel excluded.
+Personally, I'm comforted by the knowledge that even if I'm wrong about the grammar, I won't have made anyone feel excluded.

 Someone sent a pull request to my project changing the languages!